-Each student is assigned an academic advisor.
-The advisor assists the student in the course selection, checks registration and graduation requirements, and is available for consultation on academic and other matters.
+Each student is assigned an academic advisor upon acceptance into a program of study.
+The advisor assists the student in course selection, checks registration and graduation requirements, and is available for consultation on academic and other matters.
 Meetings with an advisor are usually informal.
 Students are urged to seek them out whenever the need arises and make fullest use of this service.
-Students are encouraged to make regular contact with their academic advisor whether or not they have a specific need.
+Students are also encouraged to make regular contact with their academic advisor whether or not they have a specific need.